Emmotes/ic_spoilers/docs/bbeg.md

 <br />

 **Awful Nemesis** (Level: 0)
-> As the sworn enemy of the Awful Ones, BBEG.
+> As the sworn enemy of the Awful Ones, BBEG is eligible for any adventure that any of them are eligible for.
 However, they still don't remember who he is.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>